 CAMINITO DEL REY

-While the adventure seekers or seasoned hikers may know about Caminito del Rey, it remains unknown to many other travelers, which is why it can be regarded as one of the beautiful hidden gems of Europe.
+While the adventure seekers or seasoned hikers may know about the thrilling hike to Caminito del Rey, it remains unknown to many other travelers, which is why it can be regarded as one of the beautiful hidden gems of Europe.

 A day trip from Malaga in Spain is El Caminito del Rey; a walkway famously called The King’s Little Path, pinned along the steep walls of a narrow gorge in El Chorro.

 Running for over 3km at 100 meters above a steep, rocky valley and just 1 foot wide, Caminito del Rey is considered one of the world’s dangerous walkways, which was originally built as the walkway between the two waterfalls Chorro Falls and Gaitanejo Falls.